apache/pekko-connectors/docs/src/main/paradox/jms/index.md

 The Apache Pekko Connectors JMS connector provides Apache Pekko Stream sources and sinks to connect to JMS providers.

+In v1.1.0, there is also a Jakarta MS connector that provides the equivalent support for [Jakarta Messaging](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/messaging/jms-concepts/jms-concepts.html).

 @@project-info{ projectId="jms" }

 ## Artifacts